PowershellScripts/PowerAutomate/README.md

-Scripts to modify Power Automate settings
+Scripts to modify Power Automate settings or get usage statistics

 In this section:

 * Enable or Disable
   * Disable Flows in all lists on SharePoint site